 The Trustees with the assistance of Quantum Advisory will monitor the performance of each fund against its agreed objectives.
 The Trustees receive regular monitoring reports to assess the managers' performance.
-The Trustees may also meet with managers periodically to interrogate their returns and ensure their philosophy and process remain appropriate.

 In addition, the Trustees review the charges applicable to each fund on a periodic basis to ensure these continue to represent value for money.